Skip to content

 .decorate(TextDecoration.BOLD)

-// Send it to the cross-platform user
+// Send a message to the user using PacketEvents

 user.sendMessage(message);